LAST UPDATED OCTOBER 25th, 2025

 Japan’s top ski areas are spread across different regions, including Hokkaido and Honshu.
 Using your pass in both regions may not always be practical due to travel time and costs.
 You might find it more enjoyable to focus on one region and explore its local resorts without being tied to a specific pass.

 While global ski passes can offer value for international travelers, they’re not essential for a trip to Japan.
-Japan’s affordable lift tickets and variety of resorts make it easy to enjoy a fantastic ski vacation without committing to a pass.
+Japan’s affordable lift tickets, multi-resort domestic passes, and variety of resorts make it easy to enjoy a fantastic ski vacation without committing to a pass.
 Stay flexible, explore off-the-beaten-path destinations, and immerse yourself in Japan’s incredible snow and culture!